r-barnes/Barnes2016-ParallelFlowAccum/README.md

 Running the Program
 -------------------

-`parallel_pf.exe` can be run without arguments from the command line to show a comprehensive explanation of the program and its options.
+`parallel_d8_accum.exe` can be run without arguments from the command line to show a comprehensive explanation of the program and its options.
 This same text is in the file `help.txt`.

-In order to process data, you will need to run `parallel_pf.exe` in MPI.
-For
+In order to process data, you will need to run `parallel_d8_accum.exe` in MPI.
-example:
+For example:

-    mpirun -n 4 ./parallel_pf.exe one @offloadall dem.tif outroot -w 500 -h 500
+    mpirun -n 4 ./parallel_d8_accum.exe one @offloadall dem.tif outroot -w 500 -h 500

 In the foregoing example `-n 4` indicates that the program should be run in parallel over four processes.
 One of these processes (the one with MPI rank #0)